eugenwintersberger/pni-libraries.libpnicore/doc/users_guide/types.rst

 Data types and their string representations.

 .. ============================================================================

 The recommended way to deal with type information at runtime are the :cpp:enum:`type_id_t` enumerations.
 At some point in time a program might has to determine the type ID of a variable type or of the element type of a container.
-The basic facility to achieve this is the :cpp:fun:`type_id` function defined in :file:`pni/core/type_utils.hpp`.
+The basic facility to achieve this is the :cpp:func:`type_id` function defined in :file:`pni/core/type_utils.hpp`.
 The usage of this function is rather simple as shown here